Receiving feedback as a manager and creating a feedback culture

 6. Use the 360-feedback model

 Managers can use 360-feedback to invite their team to feedback on each other.
-Ensure to model that yourself first before you ask other people to do it.
+Make sure to model this yourself before you ask other people to do it.
 After a 360, thank your team for participating and giving you the feedback and tell them what you've decided to take away from it, and what you will be doing as a result - so there is some accountability.

 Real conversations make real change